NTBBloodbath/elegante/README.md

 Add Elegante to your themes directory in any way you prefer (git submodules are the devil) and select it as your site theme.

+Once this is done, run `npm install` in `themes/elegante` to install the TailwindCSS dependency and that's it!

 ## Contribute

 1. Fork it (https://github.com/NTBBloodbath/elegante/fork)